 A trial of panobinostat with bortezomib, thalidomide and dexamethasone for myeloma that has come back or is no longer responding to treatment (MUK Six)

-This trial is looking at a drug called panobinostat alongside bortezomib, thalidomide and dexamethasone (VTD) for myeloma that has come back or stopped responding to treatment.
+This trial looked at a drug called panobinostat alongside bortezomib, thalidomide and dexamethasone for myeloma.

-In this trial, researchers want to see if adding in a drug called panobinostat helps people with myeloma that has got worse or come back despite having other treatment.
+In this trial, researchers wanted to see if adding a drug called panobinostat to VTD improved treatment.